Free-Riding in Multi-Issue Decisions: Introduction

 However, by striving for fairness across multiple issues, we open the door to a specific, simple form of manipulation: \emph{free-riding}.
 We define free-riding as untruthfully opposing a necessarily winning candidate.
-That is, if there is a very popular (maybe unanimous) candidate for a certain issue, it typically does not change the outcome if one voter does not approve this candidate.
-Under the assumption that the voting rule in use tries to establish some form of fairness, it will give this voter additional consideration as she does not approve the choice in this issue.
+That is, if there is a very popular (maybe unanimous) alternative for a certain issue, it typically does not change the outcome if one voter does not approve of it.
+Under the assumption that multi-issue voting rules try to establish fairness based on satisfaction, it will consequently give this voter additional consideration in other issues.
+Consequently, presented with a popular alternative that is certain to win, a voter may be tempted to misrepresent their preferences and by that artificially lowers their (calculated) satisfaction.
 As we show in our paper, this form of manipulation is possible almost universally in multi-issue voting.

-The problem of free-riding is particularly apparent if issues are decided sequentially.
-Then, presented with a popular candidate that is certain to win, a voter may be especially tempted to misrepresent her preferences.
-This is because untruthfully opposing a winning candidate artificially lowers the voter's (calculated) satisfaction and thus gives the voter additional weight for subsequent issues, if the voting rule is taking past satisfaction into account.
-Thus, intuitively, it may appear as if free-riding is a form of risk-free manipulation.

-The main contribution of our paper is to refute this intuition.
+Thus, it may appear that free-riding is a form of simple and risk-free manipulation.
+The main contribution of our paper is to challenge this intuition.
 While free-riding is indeed often a successful form of manipulation, it is far from trivially beneficial for free-riding individuals.
-For our analysis, we consider two fundamentally different categories of voting rules: rules based on a global optimization problem and rules based on sequential decisions.
-Within both categories, we consider voting rules based on order-weighted averages (OWA \citep{yager1988ordered,amanatidis2015multiple}) and on Thiele scores (inspired by multiwinner voting \citep{Thie95a,abcsurvey}).
-Based on these classes, we obtain the following results:
+For our analysis, we mostly focus on the setting where issues are decided sequentially, because free-riding occurs very naturally in this setting.
+However, we also consider the case where issues are decided simultaneously, i.e., where voters present their preferences for all issues at the same time, and all issues are decided in one shot.
+Within both scenarios, we consider voting rules based on order-weighted averages, short: OWA \cite{yager1988ordered,amanatidis2015multiple}, and on Thiele score, inspired by multiwinner voting \cite{Thie95a,abcsurvey}.
+We obtain the following results:

-\begin{itemize} \item First, we show that almost every OWA and Thiele rule as well as their sequential counterparts are susceptible to free-riding.
-The utilitarian rule, maximizing the sum of utilities, is the only exception. \item Unsurprisingly, it is computationally hard to determine the outcome for OWA and Thiele rules based on global optimization.
-However, we show even stronger hardness results: even when the winner of an issue is known, it remains computationally hard to determine whether free-riding in this issue is possible.
-Thus, for rules based on global optimization, it is computationally difficult and may require full information to free-ride.
-We conclude from these results that for optimization-based rules, free-riding is at least no more of a concern than the general problem of strategic voting.